 - Some creative individuals require a stimulating environment to facilitate their productivity.
 Other creative personalities seem to be productive regardless of their immediate work environment.
 Describe a situation which indicates which type you are. - Describe the types of activities in your last job that enhanced your creativity. - Describe a situation in which your skills were not a match for the problem you were attempting to solve. - Describe a situation which indicates whether you are more logical or intuitive in solving problems. - Tell me about a time when you had to make an important decision rather quickly and without a lot of information or data. - Tell me about a time when someone asked you to do something you felt was a stretch for your skill set; in other words, something you felt somewhat "underqualified" to take on.

 Unlawful Interview Questions

 The Equal Opportunity Commission (EEOC) limits employers in the type of questions they may ask candidates.
-It is unlawful for employers to ask for some very specific information prior to hiring an applicant.
-These unlawful questions are generally surrounding applicants' ethnicity, age, gender identity, parental status, marital status, health/disabilities, religion.
+It is unlawful for employers to ask for the following information prior to hiring an applicant: